JonasTYW/Quantum-RNNs/README.md

 ## Metrics

+As important as the implementation itself (and arguably the most important), we need to have metrics to guide us to see whether quantum implementations are better than the classical counterparts.

 ### Loss

+- MSELoss
+- BCELoss

 ### Visualizations

+- Plotting graphs of loss over epochs
+-

 ### Number of parameters used

+Self-explanatory.
+We compare the number of parameters used between different models, and see how that affects the training over time.

 ### Time analysis

+Pretty self-explanatory

 ### Information-theoretic bounds

+The power of quantum neural networks by Abbas et al. https://arxiv.org/pdf/2011.00027.pdf Effective dimension of machine learning models by Abbas et al. https://arxiv.org/pdf/2112.04807.pdf Information-theoretic bounds on quantum advantage in machine learning by Huang et al.:https://arxiv.org/pdf/2101.02464.pdf

 ## Testing for the paper

 ### Experimental

+Of the metrics above, the first 4 have to do with the experimental tests.

 ### Theoretical

+The theoretical tests for advantage would be then lay on the information-theoretic bounds.